 - 1 tablespoon chopped fresh cilantro

-- salt to taste
+- ⅛ teaspoon salt

 Instructions

-- In a large nonstick skillet, cook beef over medium-high heat until cooked through.
-Drain grease and transfer to a bowl.
+- Preheat oven to 400ºF.
+In a large nonstick skillet, cook ground beef over medium-high heat until cooked through and no longer pink.
+Drain off grease and transfer cooked beef to a bowl.2 pounds ground chuck

-Lime Sour Cream:
+Cilantro Lime Sour Cream

 Notes

 This post contains affiliate links.
 My opinions are always my own.
-If you purchase a product through an affiliate link, I make a small commission – at no cost to you – which helps justify to my family all the time I spend on the computer.
+If you purchase a product through an affiliate link, I make a small commission – at no cost to you.
 Read full disclosure policy here.

-Melissa says
+Melissa

 We love american tacos around here for a quick easy everyone’s happy meal (except the Mexican hubby) but I love this twist because it sounds so much more flavorful and I love the baked part of it!
 I can’t wait to try it out this week.